Sistine Chapel: Michelangelo, the Warrior Pope and God’s Bottom

 The painted story of David and Goliath is so different from Michelangelo’s definitive sculpture just few years before, but who knows of it?
 He might as well have painted on the interior of a broom cupboard.

 Michelangelo was, of course, predominantly a sculptor.
 That is obvious when viewing his frescos.
-Look at his his depiction of Daniel: the contrapposto pose, the assemblage, the active limbs.
+Look at his depiction of Daniel: the contrapposto, the assemblage, the active limbs.
 Michelangelo is almost experimenting in 3D and these are clearly the work of a sculptor.

 The Warrior Pope